 - You have the right to object to Oxford Brookes using your data.

 - You have rights in relation to using your data automated decision making and profiling.

 Your rights will depend on the legal ground used to process your data.

-Data that you submit using one of our online forms hosted by Data Harvesting (course queries, ordering a prospectus, booking an open day and similar activities) is retained for three years since your last interaction with us, unless you request
+Data that you submit using one of our online forms hosted by Data Harvesting (course queries, ordering a prospectus, booking an open day and similar activities) is retained for three years since your last interaction with us, unless you request otherwise.

 Data sent to the Mouseflow analytics tool is stored for 6 months.

 We use Google Analytics to monitor the usage of our website.
 User-level data is retained in Google Analytics for 14 months after your use of our website.

 Personal data not otherwise described above (including limited personal data shared with third parties) will only be retained for as long as necessary to fulfil the purpose for which it was collected after which time it will be securely deleted.

 Who to contact if you have any questions or concerns

 If you have any questions or concerns about how your personal data is being used, please contact the IT Services Information Security Management team.